Grievances for Educational Accommodations

 ADA Compliance Review and Appeal

-After following the Disability Services’ grievance process, the student may contact ADA Compliance to appeal an accommodation decision.
+After following the Disability Services’ grievance process, the student may contact ADA Compliance to appeal a decision.

 Appeals may be submitted to firstname.lastname@example.org or by U.S. mail, or in person to the Office of Institutional Equity and Compliance, Administrative Research Center, Second Floor, University of Colorado Boulder, 557 UCB, Boulder, CO 80309.

 Throughout the grievance and appeal process, the student will be afforded appropriate due process.